wesleyyxie/osu-scorepost/README.md

 Entering just a username will also generate a scorepost of the user's most recent score!
 This method will only work for the user's default game mode.

 ### After your scorepost is created
-* You can easily copy the title to your clipboard by clicking the clipboard icon located right next to the scorepost title.
+* If your screenshot was created, you can copy the screenshot (CTRL + SHIFT + C) and paste (CTRL + V) it in the submissions page.
-* If your screenshot was created, you can click the Reddit logo in the navigation bar to open the r/osugame submit page in a new tab, then simply drag the generated screenshot into the image drop field.
+* You do not need to copy the scorepost title!
+You can click the r/osugame button in the navigation bar (CTRL + SHIFT + R) and the title is automatically generated in the title section.
-* Paste your copied scorepost title into the post title field on Reddit, set the flair to "Gameplay," and click "Post!"
+* Change the flair to "Gameplay" and click Post!

 ## Setup